 Is it possible to stop cats from smelling your face?

-A cat smells your face is a natural behaviour, and it’s unlikely to cause any problems.
-If your cat is chosen you as their favourite human territory , then there’s no need to worry!
-However, if they’re obsessed with you and won’t leave you alone- then something else might be going on and you need to stop the behaviour.
+A cat smells your face is a natural behavior, and it’s unlikely to cause any problems.
+If your cat is chosen you as their favorite human territory, then there’s no need to worry.